hessjacob/Quantitative-Macro-Models/README.md

   * RANK models

 # Aiyagari
 Stationary equilibrium solution in a production economy with incomplete markets and no aggregate uncertainty.
 Heterogenous agents are infinitely lived and are exposed to idiosyncratic income risk.
-The versions differ in how the household problem is solved and how the income shock process is specified.

-**Shared features in all versions is**

-1) Plots the wealth distribution, capital supply and demand and policy functions.
-2) Exogenous borrowing constraint which the user can choose.
-3) Unless otherwise specified, a monte carlo simulation is used to approximate the stationary distribution
+I solve the versions of the model with three different solution methods to solve the household problem.
+In addition, the user can choose from three different methods to calculate the stationary distribution.
+Version 2 can be used to replicate Aiyagari (1994).

-**Codes and Solution Methods**
+**Solution Methods**

-- Value Function Iteration
+- Value Function Iteration with Discretization

-  * Version 1 -- 2 income states.
-  * Version 2 -- Code will replicate Aiyagari (1994).
-A slight difference is that the continuous income process which is discretely approximated up to seven different income states using the Rouwenhorst method rather than Tauchen.
-The Tauchen method is available in the code should the user want an exact replication.
+- Policy Function Iteration on Euler Equation with Linear Interpolation

 - Endogenous Grid Method

-  * Version 1 -- 2 income states.
+**Versions**
+- Version 1 -- Two income states and a transition matrix both of which can be set by the user.
-  * Version 2 -- Code will replicate Aiyagari (1994).
-A slight difference is that the continuous income process which is discretely approximated up to seven different income states using the Rouwenhorst method rather than Tauchen.
+- Version 2 -- Continuous income process which is discretely approximated up to seven different income states using the Rouwenhorst method.
 The Tauchen method is available in the code should the user want an exact replication.

+**Code Features**

+1) The user can choose to find the stationary distribution with one of three methods:
+   * Discrete approximation of the density function which conducts a fixed point iteration with linear interpolation
+   * Eigenvector method to solve for the exact stationary density.
+   * Monte carlo simulation with 50,000 households.
+2) Exogenous borrowing constraint which the user can choose.
+3) Calculation of the euler equation error both across the entire grid space and through a simulation.
+4) Plots the capital supply and demand as functions of the capital stock.

 # Consumption Saving in Incomplete Markets (aka the income flucuation problem)